Snowflake editions: how do I choose Standard vs Enterprise vs Business Critical for a regulated environment?

 Frequently Asked Questions

-How do I decide which Snowflake edition is right for a regulated environment?
+How do I choose between Snowflake Standard, Enterprise, and Business Critical for a regulated environment?

 Expanded Explanation: